 3 Oven Screens

 Three year warranty

-Boundless covers the CFC 2.0 with a three year warranty on any workmanship and defects, and covers the battery for one year.
+Boundless covers the CFC 2.0 with a three year warranty on any workmanship and defects, and covers the battery for 90 days.
 Like all of our products, the Boundless CFC 2.0 is also covered by the Planet of the Vapes 100% Satisfaction Guarantee.

 For best results